HoGentTIN/infra-labs/assignment/4-cfgmgmt.md

 - You should be able to reconstruct the entire setup (except the VMs for the router and workstation) from scratch by executing the command `vagrant up`, without any manual configuration afterwards.
 - When booting a workstation VM in the network, it should get correct IP settings and should be able to view the local website (using the hostname, not the IP address) and have internet access.
-- You should be able to ping the hosts in the network by host name (rather than IP address)
+- You should be able to ping the hosts in the network by host name (rather than IP address) from the workstation VM.